 Enter your library card number and PIN, then select 'Continue' on the subsequent page.

 Search by the model or chassis number—or a portion of it (“containing”), then sort by brand or model/chassis number—for the best results.
 Searching by brand would require a lot of browsing.
 The SAMs and Item numbers are publication and database numbers.

-Click the .pdf icon to open the manual. if the item is not available for instant download click the icon to request that it be added to the resource.
+Click the .pdf icon to open the manual.
+If the item is not available for instant download click the blue arrow icon to request that it be added to the resource.
 It takes 1-2 business days for the manual to be added.